dhall-lang/dhall-lang/docs/howtos/Migration_Deprecation-of-constructors-keyword.md

 # Deprecation of constructors keyword

+> Migrate your code to remove the obsolete `constructors` keyword

 On November 20, 2018 the [language standard changed](https://github.com/dhall-lang/dhall-lang/pull/249)
 to remove the need for the `constructors` keyword and beginning the deprecation cycle for the `constructors` keyword.
 This section describes what changed and how to migrate your code.